neizerjemima/Neizer_Jemima_Neira_Sandra_OOPS/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D
 ## History
->Thinking of creating a fun site but still no a game, we decide to create this boba choice generator.
+>Thinking of creating a fun site but still not a game, we decide to create this boba choice generator.
 ## Credits
 Sandra Paola Neira (San) Jemima Neizer (Jay)
 ## License